RaspAP/raspap-docs/docs/troubleshooting.md

 ![](https://github.com/RaspAP/raspap-webgui/assets/229399/66bf5cb5-3d77-44aa-92b8-5ebca6f003ad){: style="width:480px"}

 To create this log, simply click or tap on the **Generate debug log** button from the **System > Tools** tab.
 You will be prompted to choose a location to store the generated `raspap_debug.log` file on your local computer or mobile device.

+!!! tip "Tip"
+    You can also generate a debug log directly from the Linux terminal.
+From the root of the RaspAP web application (`/var/www/html` is the default) execute `./installers/debuglog.sh`.

 An example portion of RaspAP's debug log is shown below:

 ```
 System Info